googleapis/google-cloud-node/packages/google-cloud-tasks/README.md

 This library follows [Semantic Versioning](http://semver.org/).

-This library is considered to be in **alpha**.
-This means it is still a work-in-progress and under active development.
-Any release is subject to backwards-incompatible changes at any time.
+This library is considered to be **General Availability (GA)**.
+This means it is stable; the code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against **GA** libraries are addressed with the highest priority.

 More Information: [Google Cloud Platform Launch Stages][launch_stages]